For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 The smart design means high functionality for all frying methods, and the flared lip makes pouring and serving easy.

 Another favorite feature is that it cleans like a dream, regardless of what’s been cooked onto the surface.
-A short soak in soapy water cleans most remnants, and a squirt of stainless steel cleaner keeps it shiny after repeated uses.
+A short soak in soapy water cleans away most remnants, and a squirt of stainless steel cleaner keeps it shiny after repeated uses.

 It provides excellent quality for the money, particularly if you find a fully clad pan to be too expensive.